 sim.ruckigPos, sim.ruckigVel, sim.moveToConfig and sim.moveToPose can now also be used for non-symmetric velocity/acceleration profiles, via the sim.ruckig_minvel and sim.ruckig_minaccel flags

-The ZeroMQ remote API is now supported in following languages: Python, c++, Matlab, Octave, Lua and Java
+The ZeroMQ remote API is now supported in following languages: Python, c++, Matlab, Octave, Lua, Java and Rust

 Capsule primitives are now also supported